irfanhakim-as/homelab-wiki/topics/esxi.md

     - **(Optional)** Disable password authentication for SSH on the VM
     - **(Optional)** Set up a firewall on the VM (allow traffic to the new SSH port if it's been updated)

-    For more detailed instructions on installing or setting up a (Linux based) virtual machine, please refer to the dedicated [Linux](linux.md) topic according to the guest OS.
+    For more detailed instructions on configuring a Linux based virtual machine, please refer to the [Linux configuration](linux.md#configuration) topic according to the guest OS.

 20. Once you are done with all of the configurations that will be inherited by future VMs, shut down the VM.